Frequently Asked Questions about Mobility in the EU

 Previously, the existence of different national rules made inheritances involving more than one EU country complex and costly.
 Regulation 650/2010/EU (the Succession Regulation) makes cross-border inheritance simpler by clarifying which EU country’s courts will have jurisdiction to deal with the inheritance and which law the courts will apply.
 Under the Regulation, the courts of the EU country where the person usually lived at the time of their death will deal with the inheritance and will apply the law of that EU country.
 Citizens can choose the law of their country of nationality to apply to their estate, whether it is an EU or a non-EU country.
 Judgments on inheritance given in one EU country will now be automatically recognised in other EU countries.
 However, the Succession Regulation does not apply in Ireland or Denmark.
 This means that although these countries are not subject to the provisions of the Succession Regulation, Irish and Danish citizens living in a Member State where the Succession Regulation applies can benefit from the rules in the Regulation.

 I am an Irish citizen living in France.
 I own a small property in France which I would like to leave to my eldest grandson.
 Can I apply Irish law to ensure that my grandson successfully inherits the property?

 Yes.
 Under the Succession Regulation, you can choose Irish law as the law applicable to the succession of your French property.
 If the succession is handled in France, the French authorities will apply Irish law to your entire estate.

-It is however important that you choose Irish law as the applicable law.
+It is however important that you formally choose Irish law as the applicable law in your will.
 Otherwise, French law will be applied to the succession of your entire estate if you are habitually resident in France at the time of your death.